be_ixf;ym_202405 d_13; ct_100

 You will need to add a School Code when completing your FAFSA.
 This is assigned by the federal government as a unique identifier for each school.
 The Evangel University FAFSA code is 002463.

-The FAFSA uses a formula to determine how much aid you can receive based on your annual expected family contribution (EFC).
+The FAFSA uses a formula to determine how much aid you can receive based on your annual student aid index (SAI).
 After your EFC has been determined, a financial aid offer will be generated and mailed to you.
 This offer will list the types and amounts of financial assistance that you have qualified for.

 When it comes to the FAFSA, most federal, state and institutional aid is provided on a first come, first served basis.
 Students are advised to submit a FAFSA as early as possible for consideration for maximum financial assistance.

-EARLY FAFSA FILING – You can file as early as October 1 (For the 2024-2025 award year the FAFSA will open in December of 2023).
+EARLY FAFSA FILING – You can file as early as October 1.
 Students and parents, as appropriate, will be required to report income and tax information from an earlier tax year.

 FAFSA Filing Instructions